mongosh provides several additional cursor flags to

 DBQuery.Option.awaitData flag to ensure that the query returns a

 tailable cursor.
-The sequence creates a cursor that will wait for few
+The sequence

-return additional data added during the query:
+and return additional data added during the query:

 var t = db.myCappedCollection; var cursor = t.find().addOption(DBQuery.Option.tailable). addOption(DBQuery.Option.awaitData)